Value-Quality Investing India: 11.38% Returns After 4% Lost to Taxes

 | Jun 2025 (End) | ₹8.12 Cr | ₹4.87 Cr |

 Key Insight: By July 2009, value-quality investor's capital fully working again.
 Nifty investor stays impaired until Dec 2013—52 months of missed compounding.
 This 4.4-year head start compounds into ₹3.25 Cr wealth gap.
-Compare this to Low Volatility's 102/102 rolling period win rate which shows an even more consistent long-term compounding advantage.
+Compare this to Low Volatility's 102/102 rolling period historical consistency in this dataset which shows an even more consistent long-term compounding advantage.

 The Drawdown Problem: Deeper Than Nifty